 The desert wind fluttered his jacket, flapping the collars against his face.
-The sound of cloth flapping - jacket, trousers; he smiled; this was pleasurable.
-His hands were deep in his trouser pockets, he faced the bright sun wearing sunglasses.
+The sound of cloth flapping - jacket, trousers; he smiled; this was joy.
+His hands were deep in his trouser pockets, he faced the bright sun wearing his aviator sunglasses.
 He could feel the wind tugging at the roots of his hair, blown straight back.
 The desert was welcoming him.
 "If it were not for the wind, it would be unbearably hot.
 If it were not for the sun, it would be unbearably cold", he thought, knowing the desert well in both states.
-His hat was safely stowed, he'd catch much sun today on his freckled skin.
+His hat was now safely stowed; he'd catch much sun today on his freckled skin.

 He took a few steps forward, kicking at the light-green glassy fragments on the ground before him with the toes of his suede desert boots.
 In the distance, the mountain range spread out across the horizon, a day-and-half's walk away.
 Those peaks looked so close.
 It was still morning, the Piper that was to fly in and to pick him up with all his equipment was not due till one-thirty.
 What's to do?
 The experiment's all done, everything's packed... nothing to do but wait.
 Certainly not enough time to walk all the way into town and get back at the appointed hour for the rendezvous with the plane.
 But there was too much time for him to just waste time.

 Two hours and fifty-five minutes.
 Jim had slept well that night, he was rested and did not need a nap.
 There'd be plenty to keep busy with once he'd get back to base, but there was not a thing he could do now.
 The wind picked up, moving small pebbles and whipping the sand around his ankles.
 Best not sit down.
 Radioactivity.
 The boxes were secure; no danger to them.
-Jim had taken a semi-automatic carbine in case any mountain lions or coyotes came too close; he'd seen or heard none.
-His gun lay on one of the crates, wrapped in oilcloth to protect it from sand.
+Jim had been advised to take a semi-automatic carbine in case any mountain lions or coyotes came too close; he'd seen or heard none.
+His gun lay on one of the crates, wrapped in oilcloth to protect it from the fine, wind-blown sand.

 The sun was getting ever higher in the April sky; perfectly azure with a few wisps of white cirrus off to the west.
 This was among the most beautiful expressions of nature he'd ever experienced, rivalling Alaskan auroras, or crisp winter mornings of his Minnesota home, or the blindingly bright sea-sparkle of the Atlantic ocean, when holidaying in North Carolina as a child.